Developing objectives and setting benchmarks of success is critical for an organization's innovation journey.

 Instead of utilizing a static Excel or PowerPoint document, the ITONICS Roadmap Tool allows you to take emerging technologies and trends and correlate these with your innovation objectives, hosting these across a timeline on a dynamic, collaborative, interactive software.

 Through integrating different business units, the ITONICS Roadmap Tool can aggregate roadmaps distributed across multiple departments into one overarching, integrated roadmap, enabling a top-down and bottom-up analysis of strategic planning for the next 5-20 years.

 Whether it is a Product or Technology Roadmap or perhaps a hybrid of both, the ITONICS Roadmap allows holistic forecasts to be made about a technology’s market impact over time and alignment to market demands.
-To learn more about innovation roadmaps and how the ITONICS Roadmapping Tool can help you to achieve your innovation goals, contact us for a one-to-one demo presentation.

 En route to establishing themselves as pioneers of sustainability within the manufacturing space, Fletcher Building used the ITONICS Roadmap Software to align its strategic goals to internal and external innovation activities.
 Fletcher used the ITONICS Roadmap Tool to integrate and align their mission to fuel growth opportunities, innovation success, and company-wide collaboration.

 Through the use of the ITONICS Roadmap Tool, the organization was able to effectively visualize and contextualize solution drivers and demand drivers alongside defined innovation projects.
 As a result, dependencies in innovation implementation became clear to see.